 When you have a problem with your teeth, your dentist will first do a visual examination to give you the answers you’re seeking.
 But a visual examination doesn’t always give you all the necessary information.
 That’s where X-rays can be beneficial.
 They help dentists detect possible decay or diseases that just aren’t visible to the naked eye.

-The Importance Of Dental X-Rays
+The Importance of Dental X-Rays or Radiographs

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.